nlerme/smacky/README.md

 Presentation
 ------------
 Smoggle is a cross-platform C++ software for emulating tablatures on internal speaker and distributed under LGPL license.
-It requires the [libxml](http://www.xmlsoft.org/) library for loading and saving tablatures in XML format.
-The `beep` package is also required to be installed under Linux platform.
 An example of tablature using this file format is given below:

 <?xml version="1.0" encoding="UTF-8"?>
 <score tempo="150" name="My music score">